-The performance audit covered the most recently completed fiscal year (FY 2020-2021).
-Moss Adams attended the MBCOC meeting on October 27, 2021, presented the proposed audit plan and deliverables schedule, and addressed MBCOC member questions and concerns.
+The performance audit covered the most recently completed FY (2021-2022).
+Moss Adams attended the MBCOC meeting on October 26, 2022, presented the proposed audit plan and deliverables schedule, and addressed MBCOC member questions and concerns.
 We coordinated with VTA on the specific schedule for conducting audit fieldwork.
-We conducted an exit meeting with VTA staff (February 11, 2022) and the MBCOC (February 23, 2022) to review preliminary issues and obtain further information as necessary.
+We conducted an exit meeting with VTA staff (February 10, 2023) and the MBCOC (February 22, 2023) to review preliminary issues and obtain further information as necessary.

-Moss Adams prepared a draft audit report based on our findings and auditor opinions and provided it to VTA management on February 4, 2023 and the MBCOC on February 23, 2022.
-Following exit meetings, Moss Adams incorporated changes as appropriate to the draft report, and the draft report was finalized and electronically submitted to VTA.
-Moss Adams presented the final audit report to MBCOC on March 23, 2022 virtually due to the COVID-19 pandemic.
-A final report will be provided in PDF format for inclusion on VTA's website.
+Moss Adams prepared a draft audit report based on our findings and auditor opinions and provided it to VTA management on February 9, 2023 and the MBCOC on February 22, 2023.
+Following exit meetings, Moss Adams will incorporate changes as appropriate to the draft report, and the draft report will be finalized and electronically submitted to VTA.
+Moss Adams will present the final audit report to the MBCOC at its March 22, 2023 meeting.
+The final report will be provided for inclusion on VTA's website as well as the 2016 Measure B Transparency website.
 We were prepared to evaluate and report on specific areas or items or to provide specific metrics requested by MBCOC, if applicable; however, no specific areas or items were requested.
 A log of open observations and recommendations for this audit report is included in Appendix A.

-We also interviewed key personnel responsible for administering 2016 Measure B, including senior management and staff from the VTA, including all MBCOC members.
-The individuals interviewed are listed in Appendix B. We provided interviewees with an opportunity to provide feedback on whether fraud, waste, and/or other misconduct may be occurring and to provide insight on areas of improvement for 2016 Measure B.
+We also interviewed key personnel responsible for administering 2016 Measure B, including senior management and staff from the VTA.
+The individuals interviewed are listed in Appendix B. We provided interviewees with an opportunity to provide feedback on whether fraud, waste, and/or other misconduct may be occurring and to provide insight on potential areas for improvement for 2016 Measure B.